 New Laws

-Mar 25: Newly tabled legislation (Bill 33) would make it easier for out-of-province tradespeople to work in New Brunswick via automatic recognition of certificates of qualification or equivalency from other provincial and territorial apprenticeship authorities.
-It would also eliminate the requirement for certified tradespersons from other provinces to apply for an equivalent certificate and pay the associated $150 fee, as well as the fees for registration ($25) and prior learning assessment ($100) fees charged to apprentices registered in Canadian jurisdictions outside New Brunswick.
+May 8: Newly passed legislation (Bill 33) makes it easier for out-of-province tradespeople to work in New Brunswick via automatic recognition of certificates of qualification or equivalency from other provincial and territorial apprenticeship authorities.
+It also eliminates the requirement for certified tradespersons from other provinces to apply for an equivalent certificate and pay the associated $150 fee, as well as the fees for registration ($25) and prior learning assessment ($100) fees charged to apprentices registered in Canadian jurisdictions outside New Brunswick.

 Action Point: Find out about the 5 ways the new interprovincial free trade and labour mobility regulations will impact HR operations.